Welcome to the HealthPartners Institute/Regions Hospital Emergency Medicine Residency Program website!

 We are excited to train the next generation of humanistic emergency physicians!

 Some highlights of training at Regions:

-We are a PGY1-3 residency with 10 residents per class.
 To learn more about our program, check out our most recent annual report.

 If you are a student interested in rotating with us at Regions, click this link to learn more about our student program and rotation opportunities in Emergency Medicine, Toxicology and Ultrasound.

 If you have any questions that we can help you with, feel free to contact us!
 I’ll close with a quote from some of our recent chief residents regarding their experience here at Regions, “We believe that our unique location, extensive critical care experience, and focus on resident wellness, combined with our experienced faculty, are just a few of the many features that make the residency program a great place to train!”.